e-frank/yii2-data/README.md

 yii2-data
 =========

-Hierarchical Hydrator for ActiveRecord with support for relations.
+Hierarchical hydrator for ActiveRecord with support for relations and sorting.